-The integration theory developed in \cite{Riedle_L2} and summarised in Section \ref{sec_properties} relies on finite weak moments of the cylindrical L\'evy process.
+The integration theory developed in \cite{Riedle_L2} and improved in Section \ref{sec_finite_second} relies on finite weak moments of the cylindrical L\'evy process.
 In the following, we extend this stochastic integral to the class of cylindrical L\'evy processes of the form \eqref{series_cylindrical_Levy} under Assumption \ref{item_existence_of_c} without requiring finite weak moments.
-For this purpose, by fixing a sequence $c\in \ell^\infty(\Rp)$ such that Assumption \ref{item_existence_of_c} is satisfied and by using the notation \eqref{eq.def-p} - \eqref{eq.def-q} we define for each $k>0$:
+For this purpose, by fixing a sequence $c\in \ell^\infty(\Rp)$ such that Assumption \ref{item_existence_of_c} is satisfied and by using the notation \eqref{eq.def-p}--\eqref{eq.def-q} we define for each $k>0$:

 Lemma \ref{lem_cyl_decomp} yields that $L^c_k=P_k^c+M_k^c$ is a square-integrable cylindrical L\'evy process.
+Let $Q_k$ denote the covariance operator of $M_k^c$ and $\mathcal{H}_k$ be the corresponding reproducing kernel Hilbert space, where we suppress the dependence on the sequence $c$ in the notation for $Q_k$ and $\mathcal{H}_k$.
 At the same time, we extend the class of integrands by the usual localisation arguments.
-For this purpose, we define the class
+For this purpose, we define the class $\Lambda_{\rm{loc}}$ as